Bo-ram

-Bo-ram is a Korean unisex given name.
+Bo-ram, also spelled Bo-lam, is a Korean given name.
 The word itself is a native Korean word meaning "valuable" or "worthwhile" and does not have corresponding hanja.
-However, since Korean given names can be created arbitrarily, it may also be a name with hanja (e.g., 寶濫).
+However, since Korean given names can be created arbitrarily, it may also be a name with hanja (e.g. 寶濫).
 According to a 2010 study by Chosun University professor Kang Hui-suk, it was the sixth-most common given name among women who graduated from the university that year.